 The cover of your marketing plan should consist of the following elements:

-That is the page you will edit last in your marketing plan.
+This is the page your marketing director will edit last during marketing plan creation.
 It should contain the list of all your sections and their page numbers.

 B2B SaaS Business Objectives